 This post was written by Susan Weymouth

-Most of the articles in this newsletter feature tips for working with adults, but today let’s talk about the challenging but satisfying world of teaching English to young children.
+Most of the articles in this newsletter feature tips for working with adults rather than how to teach kids English.
+So, let’s talk about the challenging but satisfying world of teaching English to young children.
 Many times teachers who have trained in CELTA or other programs with an adult focus are surprised to find that their first job includes a Saturday morning Mom-and-Tots class.
 What to do!
 Fortunately, many of our first instincts in working with youngsters, based in our own pre-school and early primary school experiences, are very good ideas.

 Young children learn grammar and vocabulary best when language is taught in a holistic way.
 Songs, chants, and repetitive stories form the “texts” for the English words and phrases they learn.
 Rhyming, rhythm, clapping, mime, and strong visual images are great enhancements to learning and retention.
 Therefore, when working with 3- to 6-year olds, consider the songs and poems you might teach a niece or nephew – “The Wheels on the Bus,” “Head and Shoulders, Knees and Toes,” or “The Old Woman who Swallowed a Fly.”